VPC Configuration Best Practices

 Let’s suppose we have configured vpc domain 10, so hexadecimal of 10 is ‘0a’ than the VPC system MAC would be: 00:23:04: ee: be: 0a

-Having same vPC system MAC address on both peer switch makes the access-device which is going to attached to vpc with both peer-switch and access device will see the both different switch as a logical same switch through which it is going to connect via vPC and will form the Port-channel successfully.
+Having same vPC system MAC address on both peer switch, makes the access-device which is going to attached to vpc with both peer-switch, access device will see the both different switch as a same logical switch through which it is going to connect via vPC and will form the Port-channel successfully.

 vPC system MAC address can also be configured manually via command “ system-mac < MAC > inside vPC domain.